Tang Wei

-Tang is the first and only non-Korean to be honored as the Best Actress at the Baeksang Art Awards (twice), Blue Dragon Film Awards, Chunsa Film Art Awards and Buil Film Awards.
+Tang is the first and only non-Korean to be honored as the Best Actress at the Baeksang Arts Awards (twice), Blue Dragon Film Awards, Chunsa Film Art Awards and Buil Film Awards.
 She is also the first Asian actor to have won the Trophée Chopard, which she received at the 2008 Cannes Film Festival.
 Tang ranked 72rd on the Forbes China Celebrity 100 list in 2008, 70th in 2013, 38th in 2014, and 55th in 2015.

 Early life

 Tang Wei was born on 7 October 1979 in Hangzhou, Zhejiang.
 She is the only child of Tang Yuming, a painter, and Shi Xifeng, who works as a Yue opera actress.
 From 1992 to 1994, Tang attended school in Shenzhen, Guangdong due to her father's job.
 She graduated from a vocational school in Hangzhou, where she studied fine arts, in 1996 and worked as a model afterward.

 Initially aspiring to study acting at the Central Academy of Drama, she failed three times before being admitted to the directing program in 2000 on her fourth attempt.
 At university, she caught the attention of producer Yuan Hong and Taiwanese stage director Stan Lai, leading her to be cast in a production of the latter's play A Dream Like a Dream, a role she held until she was cast for the film Lust, Caution in 2006.